Firezer27/requirement-analysis/README.md

   - The system should maintain an uptime of 99.9%, ensuring high availability for users worldwide.

   - In the event of a system failure, data recovery should occur within 5 minutes to minimize downtime.

+## 5. Use Case Diagrams

+A Use Case Diagram is a visual representation that shows how users (actors) interact with a system to achieve specific goals (use cases).
+It is an essential part of Requirement Analysis because it helps identify, clarify, and organize system functionalities from the user’s perspective.

+Benefits of Use Case Diagrams

+1. Clarity in Requirements:
+  Helps stakeholders easily understand the system’s scope and functionality.

+2. Improved Communication:
+  Acts as a bridge between technical and non-technical stakeholders, ensuring everyone understands system interactions.

+3. Simplified Design Planning:
+  Provides a foundation for defining user stories, workflows, and further design documentation.

+4. Traceability:
+  Each use case can be traced to a specific requirement, ensuring complete coverage during development and testing.

+5 Error Reduction:
+  Helps identify missing requirements or redundant features early in the project.